cchitsiang/awesome-stars/README.md

 ## Python

+- [SuperDuperDB/superduperdb](https://github.com/SuperDuperDB/superduperdb) - 🔮 SuperDuperDB: Bring AI to your database: Integrate, train and manage any AI models and APIs directly with your database and your data.
 - [danswer-ai/danswer](https://github.com/danswer-ai/danswer) - Ask Questions in natural language and get Answers backed by private sources.
 Connects to tools like Slack, GitHub, Confluence, etc.
 - [open-mmlab/Amphion](https://github.com/open-mmlab/Amphion) - Amphion (/æmˈfaɪən/) is a toolkit for Audio, Music, and Speech Generation.
 Its purpose is to support reproducible research and help junior researchers and engineers get started in the field of audio,
 - [run-llama/rags](https://github.com/run-llama/rags) - Build ChatGPT over your data, all with natural language